sCrypt-Inc/scryptlib/README.md

 ## Construct contracts from raw transactions

-In addition to using the constructor to construct the contract, you can also use raw transactions to construct the contract.
+In addition to using a constructor to create a contract, you can also use a raw transaction to construct it.

 ```typescript
 const axios = require('axios');